xuekaiqi/hello-world/README.md

 # hello-world
-a repository to tell me how to use GitHxxxub
+a repository to me how to use GitHxxxub

 just for a test!